What Does it Mean to Be Self-Employed?

 What Does "Self-Employed" Mean?

-Someone who is self-employed is the owner of a business, an individual who earns a living by working for himself/herself and not as an employee of someone else.
+Someone who is self-employed is the owner of a business, an individual who earns a living by working for himself/herself, not as an employee of someone else and not as an owner (shareholder) of a corporation.

 You are self-employed if you are an independent contractor, meaning that you are an independent business person, responsible for running your own trade or business.
-As a self-employed person, your business may be set up as one of the following types:
+You are also self-employed if you call yourself a freelancer, someone who does work for different businesses or individuals.
+If you have an online business, you are considered self-employed.

 Being Self-employed and Self-employment Taxes